 1-MCP is one of the most effective postharvest chemicals used for climacteric fruits such as mango, banana, apple, papaya and guava.
 It works by blocking ethylene receptors in fruit tissues, thereby preventing ethylene from triggering ripening processes.
 It is widely used in commercial storage facilities because even very low concentrations are effective.
+(Reference, year).